 - Add tomatoes and sprinkle salt.
 Fry till the tomatoes turn mushy.

 - Add red chili powder and garam masala.

 - Fry for 2 to 3 minutes till the masala smells good.

 - Switch off the stove.
-Cool this and blend with little water to a smooth puree.
+If using cashews add them now.
+Cool this and blend with ½ cup water to a smooth puree.

-- In the same pan, saute methi leaves for 2 minutes.
+- In the same pan, saute methi leaves for 3 to 4 minutes.

 - Add paneer and saute for another 2 minutes.
 Set this aside.

-- Add little more oil to the same pan, add cumin and cardamom.
+- Add 1 tbsp oil to the same pan, add cumin and cardamom.
 When they sizzle, add the onion tomato puree.
 Add more water as needed to bring it to a gravy consistency.

 - Bring it a boil and allow to cook well until the gravy thickens. you will see traces of oil on the gravy.

 - Add the methi paneer that was set aside.

 - Do not over cook to avoid rubbery or hard paneer.
 If you want you can stir in 3 to 4 tbsps heavy cream.

 - Transfer methi paneer to a serving bowl and serve with rice, roti or paratha.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.

 For best results follow my detailed step-by-step photo instructions and tips above the recipe card.